cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 - bootstrap orchestration at reducer level
 - donor vectorization only within one target year

+Do **not** spend more time on high-level bootstrap orchestration refactors unless a correctness issue is found.
+The current orchestration layer is now good enough; the remaining work is on percentile construction cost.

 Do not build one giant all-years bootstrap cube.